 How to Create a Patreon for Your YouTube Channel

 Basically, your fans can subscribe to you on Patreon to say thanks for the amazing content you create.
-In general, you can offer different subscription tiers and you can make premium subscriber content — such as additional videos, worksheets, ebooks, and even merchandise — available at different levels as an incentive.
+In general, you can offer different subscription tiers and you can make premium content — such as additional videos, worksheets, e-books, or even merchandise — available at different levels as an incentive.

-Since it’s one of the most well-established players on the market, it offers lots of integrations with platforms like MailChimp, Discord, Vimeo, and Twitch.
+Since it’s one of the best-established players on the market, it offers lots of integrations with platforms like MailChimp, Discord, Vimeo, and Twitch.

 Patreon Basic Setup